Azure/arcvmware-util/squid-proxy-setup/README.md

         1. The first command redirects all the incoming traffic arriving through proxy-segment on port 80 to port 3130 (the port where the non-SSL proxy is running).
         2. The second command redirects all the incoming traffic arriving through proxy-segment on port 443 to port 3131 (the port where the SSL proxy is running).
         3. The third command is for NAT.
 It changes the source IP address of **all the packets** going out of the machine through the `internet-segment` interface to the IP address of the `internet-segment` interface. `MASQUERADE` is used to dynamically change the source IP address of the packets, since the IP address of the `internet-segment` interface might change.
 It's similar to `SNAT` but with `MASQUERADE` the source IP address is dynamically changed.

-        > [!IMPORTANT]
-        > It is important to note that we should redirect HTTP traffic to the non-SSL port (3130 in our config)
-        > If we redirect the HTTP traffic to the SSL port (3129), we get the error: empty reply from server.

     You can also export and import the iptables rules using the following commands:
     ```bash